mjbaca/mjbaca/README.md

 Currently my interest include: (1) Design of Experiments, (2) incorporating statistical rigor to the Verification and Validation (V&V) process, (3) time series analysis, (4) tool/software development, and (5) mixed effects/regression modeling.

-Of the many topics in data science, causal inference is a common term that I keep hearing about.
+Of the many topics in data science, "causal inference", is a common term that I keep hearing about.
 Other than "X causes Y" I do not know much about causal inference, and I would like to learn more.
 I would like to learn about causal inference because I am interested in its application to computer models and simulations.

 <!--
 **mjbaca/mjbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.